nasa/abaverify/readme.md

 - `-d` or `--double` can be specified to run explicit jobs with double precision.
 - `-e` or `--useExistingBinaries` can be specified to reuse the most recent compiled version of the code.
 - `-i` or `--interactive` can be specified to print the Abaqus log data to the terminal.
+- `-n` or `--doNotSaveODB` can be used to disable saving of x-y data to the odb.
+This is sometimes helpful when debugging post processing scripts in conjunction with `-r`
 - `-r` or `--useExistingResults` can be specified to reuse the most recent test results.
 The net effect is that only the post-processing portion of the code is run, so you don't have to wait for the model to run just to debug a `_expected.py` file or `processresults.py`.
 - `-R` or `--remoteHost` can be specified to run the tests on a remote host, where the host information is passed as `user@server.com[:port][/path/to/run/dir]`.
 The default run directory is `<login_dir>/abaverify_temp/`.
 Looks for a file in the `tests/` directory called `abaverify_remote_options.py`, which can be used to set options for working with the remote server.
 An example of this file is available `abaverify/tests/tests/abaverify_remote_options.p`.
 Usage example:
 ```